Foundations of Business

 We are proud that all our business programmes are reviewed by our BAME student panel to ensure our teaching is inclusive and respectful for all.

 Want to find out more about our Business and Law courses?
 Sign-up to an Open Day or attend a campus tour.
+Explore the Salford campus on our virtual tour.
 Our supportive course enquiries team can also help you with any general questions you may have

 - Learn the essential skills needed for a successful career in business